Simrannnnnnnnnnnn/Pizza_Sales_Analysis-/README.md

 # Descriptive Analytics Project: Summarizing and Describing Pizza Sales for XYZ Company

 # Introduction
 This project aims to analyze and summarize the pizza sales data of XYZ Company using SQL and Power BI.
+The datasets used in this project is dummy.
 The objective is to gain insights into various aspects of the company's pizza sales,

 such as:
 1. Top-selling pizza categories and sizes